maanya1/sys1/README.md

   - Decompression: use the generated Huffman table to decompress the file.
   - Compression: use the generated Huffman table to compress the file.

+## TODO

+- Error checking things
+- Fix heap 'capacity' check.
+A capacity of 1 is not working
+- Fix whitespace stuff in codebook (newline, tab, space)
+- Can't overwrite an old file

 ## Authors

 Sam Olagun and Maanya Tandon